api-platform/core/docs/adr/0000-subresources-definition.md

 We choose to use multiple `ApiResource` annotations to declare subresources on a given Model class:

-* Subresource declaration is an important feature and removing it would harm the software.
+* Subresource's declaration is an important feature and removing it would harm the software.
 * The `ApiSubresource` annotation is declared on a Model's properties, which was identified as the root of several issues.
 For example, finding what class it is defined on ([#3458][issue/3458]).
 Having multiple `ApiResource` would improve a lot the declaration of our internal metadata and would cause less confusion for developers.
 * The `path` of these multiple `ApiResource` needs to be explicitly described.
 * An `ApiResource` is always defined on the Resource it represents: `/companies/1/users` outputs Users and should be defined on the `User` model.